Best macro lenses in 2026: find delight in the detail

 (Image credit: Canon)

-With the best macro lenses, photographers can capture startlingly detailed images of the tiniest subjects, both natural and well-made.
-If you've come across an image of a tiny insect or plant that dramatically fills the frame with incredible levels of detail, and have wondered how it was made – well, chances are good it was with a macro lens.
+With the best macro lenses, photographers can capture startlingly detailed images of the tiniest subjects, from bugs and insects to manufactured objects.
+If you've come across an image of a tiny insect or plant that dramatically fills the frame with incredible levels of detail, and have wondered how it was made – well, chances are that it was captured with a macro lens.

 Our go-to lens expert